Header image courtesy of @thaweerat (via Shutterstock)

 Believe it or not, this all comes at a very reasonable $188 per person!
 Another strong plus is that their air conditioning is set on strong to stop the smell from lingering on your clothes too much—Korean food enthusiasts, if you know, you know.
 It can get pretty hectic in the evening, so book ahead to avoid disappointment.

 This isn’t a completely Korean joint, but we’re willing to look past that little fact for the quick and no-frills food fix that Seoul Bros provide.
-Get stuck into Kimchi Fries ($35) and Sweet & Spicy Chicken ($53) while you wait for the Tuna Bibimbap ($53).
-The bibimbap rice also comes with beef, tofu, or shrimp instead.
+Get stuck into kimchi fries ($35) and sweet & spicy chicken ($53) while you wait for the beef bibimbap ($53). the bibimbap rice also comes with tofu or shrimp instead.
 But the cherry on top?
 Seoul Bros’ social responsibility initiative happier hour ensures that for every dish purchased between 2 pm and 5 pm, the same dish will be given to underprivileged children in the local community through Foodlink.
 Now, how’s that for food with heart?

 With more appetisers, hot pots, and barbecue sets than you can shake your tongs at, Myung Ga has more than earned its spot on our list.
 Offering authentic Korean cuisine without MSG (yep, you read that right) and quality meats and seafood sourced from pollution-free regions, this restaurant is also understandably a firm favourite among health- and environmentally-conscious diners.
-Grab a table at the iSquare branch in Tsim Sha Tsui and you’ll have a view as stunning as your dinner.
+Grab a table at the iSquare branch in Tsim Sha Tsui and you will have a view as stunning as your dinner.